Beijing city fortifications: Dismantling

 The gate towers, watchtowers, and corner towers of the major gates of both the Inner city and Outer city were dismantled over time due to lack of funds for maintenance.
 But when the People's Republic of China was founded in 1949, the majority of the moats and gate towers were extant, albeit in a dilapidated state.

 In 1949 Beijing became the capital of the newly founded Communist government.
 Government-sponsored city planning studies showed that the remaining wall and moat structures were hindering traffic flow and were a barrier to expansion and development.
 The Outer city wall was completely dismantled in the 1950s, and the inner walls were torn down starting in 1953.

 Meanwhile, a debate was raging as to whether to keep or to dismantle the remaining city walls.
 Architect Liang Sicheng was a leading advocate for keeping the walls.
 He recommended cutting more arches to accommodate new roads that would serve increased traffic needs, and suggested building a giant circum-city public park immediately outside the city walls and moats to beautify the environment.
 Pro-keep supporters included Redologist Yu Pingbo, then Department of Culture Vice Minister Zheng Zhenduo and many Soviet city planners then in the country.
 The pro-keep contingent was silenced by political pressure, and by the end of the Great Leap Forward (1958–1961), the Outer city wall was completely dismantled and the Inner wall was halved in length.

 During the 1960s, relations between China and the Soviet Union soured.
 After the Sino-Soviet split, people felt that war with the Soviet Union was inevitable.
-Underground bomb shelters, underground "supply cities", and an underground railway—the Beijing Metro—were commissioned.
-Work on the Metro began on 1 July 1965.
-The construction technique used was cut-and-cover: wherever the path of the metro was to go, everything on the surface had to be demolished.
-Since demolishing houses and relocating people would have been such a great undertaking, the decision was made to build the metro line where the city walls and moats were located.
+Underground bomb shelters, underground "supply cities", and an underground railway—the Beijing Subway—were commissioned.
+Work on the Subway began on 1 July 1965.
+The construction technique used was cut-and-cover: wherever the path of the subway was to go, everything on the surface had to be demolished.
+Since demolishing houses and relocating people would have been such a great undertaking, the decision was made to build the subway line where the city walls and moats were located.